Muscarinic acetylcholine receptor: M3 receptor

 The M3 muscarinic receptors are located at many places in the body.
 They are located in the smooth muscles of the blood vessels, as well as in the lungs.
 Because the M3 receptor is Gq-coupled and mediates an increase in intracellular calcium, it typically causes contraction of smooth muscle, such as that observed during bronchoconstriction and bladder voiding.
 However, with respect to vasculature, activation of M3 on vascular endothelial cells causes increased synthesis of nitric oxide, which diffuses to adjacent vascular smooth muscle cells and causes their relaxation, thereby explaining the paradoxical effect of parasympathomimetics on vascular tone and bronchiolar tone.
 Indeed, direct stimulation of vascular smooth muscle, M3 mediates vasoconstriction in diseases wherein the vascular endothelium is disrupted.

 The M3 receptors are also located in many glands, which help to stimulate secretion in, for example, the salivary glands, as well as other glands of the body.

 Like the M1 muscarinic receptor, M3 receptors are G proteins of class Gq that upregulate phospholipase C and, therefore, inositol trisphosphate and intracellular calcium as a signaling pathway.

 M4 receptor

 M4 receptors are found in the CNS.
+M4 receptors are also located in erythroid progenitor cell in peripheral tissue and modulate the cAMP pathway to regulate erythroid progenitor cell differentiation.
+Therapies targeting the M4 receptor treats myelodysplastic syndrome and anemia that are refractory to erythropoietin.